Phantom1771/buildingbrains_frontend/README.md

 For development purposes, this repository will require both the backend to be run locally and either a working hub or the building_brains_fake_hub repository to be run locally.

+The tutorial is currently functional, but not merged into master.
+See pull requests for details.

 For repository structure/where to find certain components see Wiki on Structure.

 For Version 2 implementation suggestions/help see Wiki on V2